Verssae/NeuroJIT/README.md

             ╘═══════════╧════════════╧════════════════╧═════════════════╛
             ```
          2. Evidence that our dataset shows a different defect distribution compared to the studies cited in the External Validity section on page 10: see [scripts/commit_distribution.ipynb](./scripts/commit_distribution.ipynb).

+    4. Customizing NeuroJIT

+        The structure of the core module `neurojit` is as follows:​

+        ```Shell
+        src/neurojit
+        ├── commit.py
+        ├── cuf
+        │  ├── cfg.py
+        │  ├── halstead.py
+        │  ├── metrics.py
+        │  └── rii.py
+        └── tools
+            └── data_utils.py
+        ```

+        If you want to customize NeuroJIT, consider the following:
+        - `commit.py`: Contains the `Mining` class, which filters commits that only modify existing methods and saves the modified methods as `MethodChangesCommit` instances.
+        - `cuf.metrics`: Contains the `MethodUnderstandabilityFeatures` class, which calculates the CUF at the method level and `CommitUnderstandabilityFeatures` which aggregate the method level features to the commit level.
+        - other files: Refer to the source code and comments for more details.

 ## License